Spring in a Small Town: Reception

 While today it is recognized as a classic, upon its initial release, the film was much more controversial.
 Spring in a Small Town, unlike its leftist predecessors of the 1930s, focused on a more intimate affair with no clear antagonists except for time/circumstance and with only tangential references to the politics of the day.
 Because of this apparent lack of "political" grounding, Spring in a Small Town was rejected by the Communist Party as rightist and reactionary, and was ignored following the Communist victory in the Chinese Civil War in 1949.
 This criticism was connected to socialist realist cultural policy introduced by the Soviet Union in the 1930s.
-The environment in the film enhances the mood of a solitary obscure town and broken homes.
-Complemented by low music and slow rhythm.
-There are no other characters in addition to the five characters, which creates a "tragic and lonely " atmosphere in the film.

 The film was only able to find its audience and had a resurgence in popularity after the China Film Archive made a new print in the early 1980s.
 Today, it is considered one of the classic masterworks in Chinese film history.
 In 2011, the film was listed as one of the 100 best Chinese films by the Taipei Golden Horse Film Festival Executive Committee.
 In 2005, the Hong Kong Film Awards Association named it the greatest Chinese film ever made.
 Sixth Generation film director Wang Chao also declared the film to be one of his favourites and Fei Mu the director he most admired.
 In 2002, the film was remade by Tian Zhuangzhuang as Springtime in a Small Town.